Policy DAR-2: Oversight of Private Air Monitoring

 Network Design and Installation

 Initially, the applicant must be advised on the type, amount, location, and duration of monitoring.
-Then the applicant will submit a detailed written plan containing all the technical specifics of the monitoring program.
+Then the applicant will submit a detailed Quality Assurance Project Plan (QAPP) containing all the technical specifics of the monitoring program.
 This document will be reviewed for completeness and correctness and either accepted or returned for modification.
-Division staff will do a site visit to confirm the appropriateness of the station locations prior to selection of sites and installation of equipment.
+Division staff will do a site visit to confirm the appropriateness of the station locations prior to finalization of sites and installation of equipment.

-Once accepted, the applicant will use this written plan to establish its network.
-In no instance does the Department propose to purchase instrumentation, negotiate for sites, or install equipment.
+Once accepted, the applicant will use the QAPP to establish its network.
+In no instance does the Department propose to negotiate for sites or install equipment.
 When the network is established, division staff will make a final site inspection.

-The networks will be operated and maintained by either the source owner or his consultant.
-In some unusual cases, the Department may operate the network if mutually agreeable.
-Operation of all pollutant and meteorological instruments shall be in accordance with manufacturers' operating instructions and the approved QA/QC plan and shall meet EPA reference or equivalent method requirements as applicable.
+The networks will be operated and maintained by either the source owner or the source owner's consultant.
+Operation of all pollutant and meteorological instruments shall be in accordance with manufacturers' operating instructions and the approved QAPP, and shall meet EPA reference or equivalent method requirements as applicable.

 Data Transmission and Receipt